We can help you feel less fearful and more confident

-Panic strikes usually out of the blue and occurs in as often as 5% of the total population.
+Panic strikes usually out of the blue and occurs in as often as five percent of the total population.
 These attacks can involve intense feelings of fear, tachycardia (rapid heart rate), breathing disturbances, and dizziness, and can last from a few seconds to a few minutes.
-Attacks can be so intense that some people think that they are dying, having a heart attack, or going crazy.
-New forms of therapy can cure this condition in as much as 91% of the cases with no recurrence.
+Attacks can be so intense that some people think that that they are dying, having a heart attack, or going crazy.
+New forms of therapy can cure this condition in as many as 91 percent of the cases with no recurrence.
 Treatment of panic disorder tends to be short-term and very effective.

 What is Social Anxiety?

 Social anxiety is usually elicited by interactions with new people or new situations.
 Individuals with social anxiety are described as “shy.”
 However, social anxiety is often much more severe than simple shyness.
 It impacts the person’s work life, personal life, and their ability to function, causing social and occupational impairment.
 Anxious anticipation of events requiring social interaction are common and are often accompanied by feelings of panic and threat days in advance of the event.
 Substance abuse is often associated with social anxiety, using alcohol or recreational drugs in an attempt to lower anxiety levels.
 Treatment can significantly improve a person’s confidence and ability to function in social situations.